Ginger cat mascot holding a tiny blue-glowing character figurine on its paw

 }

 After this step, your brand mascot greets visitors, responds to questions by voice, and lip-syncs in real time.
-The total round-trip latency from user speech to mascot response is 500 to 1,500ms depending on provider and network -- competitive with natural conversation pace.
+The total round-trip latency from user speech to mascot response is dominated by the voice AI provider (typically a few hundred milliseconds to ~500ms depending on provider and network) -- competitive with natural conversation pace.

 For a detailed ElevenLabs walkthrough, see the ElevenLabs avatar integration tutorial.